What is your approach to copywriting?

-- Planning a series of blog posts about saving money on the road, to build an audience and create a following for your travel expense tracking app.
+- Planning a series of blog posts about productivity and work habits, to build an audience and create a following for your mobile to-do list app.

-- Putting together a long, detailed, SEO-friendly blog post about working abroad in Australia, with a link at the end to your visa services.
+- Putting together a long, detailed, SEO-friendly blog post packed with workout tips, with a link at the end to your personal training services.

-- Ghostwriting a destination guidebook that you can give away to your readers as a way to build your email list.
+- Ghostwriting a “How-To Plan a Wedding” ebook you can give away to your readers as a way to build your email list.

 - Creating an in-depth itinerary for your 14 day African safari adventure in Tanzania, so that guests can start getting excited about what they have to look forward to.